Randolph

 -

-While visitors are currently buzzed in to the Elementary, their entrance isn't monitored by a staff member and they have access to the entire building.
+Visitor Access: While visitors are buzzed into the Elementary School, their entry isn't directly monitored by staff, allowing unrestricted access to the building.

 -